- Can we request our own song choices?

 - Do you talk in between the tracks?

-- I have lost the username or password for the online music selection tool, what should I do?
+- I have lost the username or password for the online music selection tool, what should I do, and how does it work?

 - Do you provide Karaoke?